asg017/os-club-constitution/CONSTITUTION.md

   - Ensures all events hosted by the club follows the club's mission statement
   - Works with the President to develop events with other outside organizations
   - Ensures all events are properly promoted to the UC San Diego student body
-  - Hosts, at minimum, 1 event per quarter designed for people who are new top open source
+  - Hosts, at minimum, 1 event per quarter designed for people who are new to open source

 - *Treasurer*
   - Ensures funding for all programs, events, and services